Signs of Spring in NYC Parks

 Snowdrops

-As winter winds down, snowdrops emerge out of the frozen ground, usually in January or early February, as one of the earliest signs of spring.
-This year, snowdrops were spotted in Prospect Park in early February.
+As winter winds down, snowdrops emerge out of the frozen ground as one of the earliest signs of spring.
+They can usually be spotted as early as late January

 Timberdoodles

 The presence of woodcocks also known as "timberdoodles" is a sign that their spring migration to the north has begun.
-This year, were first spotted in mid-February!
 Their peak arrival time is usually around mid-March.
-And, as springtime nears, our parklands will welcome warblers, songbirds, and many more feathered friends migrating to NYC.
+As springtime nears, our parklands will welcome warblers, songbirds, and many more feathered friends migrating to NYC.

 Spring Forward: Daylight Saving Time

-Time springs forward one hour on Sunday, March 10, 2024!
+Time springs forward one hour on the second Sunday of March!
 We look forward to welcoming more daylight hours and later sunsets!

 Red Maple Trees

-Red maple trees are usually one of the first trees to bloom in NYC, usually around early March.
+Red maple trees are usually one of the first trees to bloom in NYC.
 Look for tiny red buds on the branches.
-This year, we spotted flowers on red maple trees on NYC's streets in late March.
+Look for flowers on New York City's streets in early to mid-March.
 Use the NYC Street Tree Map to find a red maple tree near you.

 Cornelian Cherry

-Cornelian cherry trees (actually part of the dogwood family) bloomed this year in mid-March we spotted them in J. Hood Wright Park.
+Cornelian cherry trees (actually part of the dogwood family) bloom during early spring.
 Their blossoms look like clouds of mustard, like these Cornelian cherry tree blooms at Prospect Park years back.

 Magnolias